Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

    - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

-##### Configure the  webApp app (WebApp-MultiTenant-v2) to use your app registration
+##### Configure the  Web App (WebApp-MultiTenant-v2) to use your app registration

 Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `appsettings.json` file
+1. Open the `ToDoListClient\appsettings.json` file
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-MultiTenant-v2` application copied from the Azure portal.
 1. Find the app key `TenantId` and replace the existing value with 'common'.
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-MultiTenant-v2` app, in the Azure portal.
+1. Find the app key `RedirectUri` and replace the existing value with the base address of the WebApp-MultiTenant-v2 project (by default `https://localhost:44321/`).
-2. Find the app key `TodoListScope` and replace the existing value with scope created earlier and replace "access_as_user" to ".default" as shown here: api://{clientId}/.default
+1. Find the app key `TodoListScope` and replace the existing value with ScopeDefault.

-#### Configure Known Client Applications for service (WebApi-MultiTenant-v2)

-For a middle tier Web API (`WebApi-MultiTenant-v2`) to be able to call a downstream Web API, the middle tier app needs to be granted the required permissions as well.
-However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its Azure AD registration.
-This binding merges the permissions required by both the client and the middle tier Web API and presents it to the end user in a single consent dialog.
-The user then consent to this combined set of permissions.

-To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the Web API in the `knownClientApplications` property.
-Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `WebApi-MultiTenant-v2` app registration, and select **Manifest** section.
-1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`WebApp-MultiTenant-v2`) as an element of the array.
+1. Find the app key `TodoListAppId` and replace the existing value with the application ID (clientId) of the `WebApi-MultiTenant-v2` application copied from the Azure portal.

-    For instance:

-    ```json
-    "knownClientApplications": ["ca8dca8d-f828-4f08-82f5-325e1a1c6428"],
-    ```

-1. **Save** the changes to the manifest.
+1. Find the app key `TodoListBaseAddress` and replace the existing value with the base address of the WebApi-MultiTenant-v2 project (by default `https://localhost:44351`).
+1. Find the app key `AdminConsentRedirectApi` and replace the existing value with the Redirect URI for WebApi-MultiTenant-v2 app.
+For example, `https://localhost:44351/api/Home` .

-### Step 4: Run the sample
+### Step 3: Run the sample

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.